-Conventional Loans in PA: Homebuyer Requirements
+Conventional Loan in PA: Homebuyer Requirements

-A conventional loan is a mortgage not backed by a government entity,
+conventional loan is a mortgage not backed by a government entity,

-such as the Federal Housing Administration (FHA) or the Department of
+such as the Federal Housing Administration (FHA)

-loans because they conform to guidelines set by Fannie Mae and Freddie
+conform to guidelines set by

-Mac, two government-sponsored enterprises (GSEs) that purchase mortgage
+government-sponsored enterprises (GSEs) that purchase mortgage loans

-loans from lenders.
+from lenders.

-There are several benefits to obtaining a conventional loan in Pennsylvania.
+There are several benefits to obtaining a conventional loan in

 What is a Conventional Loan?